 First, each player selects a language that they prefer (the languages of both players can be the same or different).
 Afterwards, they can message each other to decide a topic from the given topics, which will be shown in their selected language.
 The topics include questions that can get the players to learn more about each other, like "what is your favorite animal?"
 While messaging each other, they will receive the original message in the other player's language and the translated version.
 After they choose a topic, they can press "Connect" to see the other player.
 After they are ready to go, both players look at the question, and the player who is first acts it out.
 The other player will type and send their guesses to the player acting out their answer to the question.
 When the other player guesses correctly, they switch.

 These are digital games I made.
-You can scroll down to see the games or you can go to List of Games and click on a game to be taken to that specific game.
+You can scroll down blog-style to see the games or you can go to List of Games and click on a game to be taken to that specific one.